Barry Calhoun Kalamazoo

 Spotted Lanternfly

-The Spotted Lanternfly is making its way to western Michigan and 3 local CISMAs have been actively monitoring southwest Michigan for any signs of Spotted Lantern Fly.
-BCK CISMA placed 16 traps that wrap around trees that SLF are drawn to, such as Tree of Heaven, Black walnut and Maple and checking them biweekly.
-Spotted Lanterflies are not long-distant flyers and have mostly traveled via trains jumping off along the way.
-Remember to See it, Squish it, and Report it - with photo documentation or the speciman itself!
+The Spotted Lanternfly is making its way to western Michigan, CISMAs have been actively monitoring for any signs of the Spotted Lanternfly.
+BCK CISMA placed 10-15 traps from Albion to Kalamazoo.
+Spotted Lanternflies are not long-distance flyers and have mostly traveled via trains, jumping off along the way.
+Remember to See it, Squish it, and Report it - with photo documentation or the specimen itself!